Joseph Kalt Photo

 617-495-1480

-Joseph P. Kalt is the Ford Foundation Professor of International Political Economy at the John F. Kennedy School of Government at Harvard University.
-Along with Profs.
-Stephen Cornell and Manley Begay of The University of Arizona, he directs the Project on Indigenous Governance and Development, formerly the Harvard Project on American Indian Economic Development.
-In addition, he is the author of numerous studies on economic development and nation building in Indian Country, co-editor (with Stephen Cornell) of What Can Tribes Do?
-Strategies and Institutions in American Indian Economic Development, and a principal author of the Harvard Project's The State of the Native Nations.
-Since 1987, the Harvard Project has worked for and with tribes and tribal organizations, providing research, advisory services, and leadership education on issues of nation building.
-Together with the University of Arizona's Native Nations Institute for Leadership, Management, and Policy, the Project has formed The Partnership for Native Nation Building.
+Joseph P. Kalt is the Ford Foundation Professor (Emeritus) of International Political Economy at the John F. Kennedy School of Government at Harvard University.
+Along with Prof. Stephen Cornell of The University of Arizona, he founded and directed the Harvard Kennedy School Project on Indigenous Governance and Development (formerly the Harvard Project on American Indian Economic Development) from 1987 to 2025.
+The Project works for and with self-governing Indigenous nations in the U.S., Canada, Australia, New Zealand, and beyond to provide research, advisory services, and leadership education on what is working, and what is not working, to strengthen Indigenous communities.
+Prof. Kalt is the author of numerous studies on Indigenous economic development and nation building, co-editor (with Prof. Cornell) of What Can Tribes Do?
+Strategies and Institutions in American Indian Economic Development, a principal author of the Project's The State of the Native Nations, a principal author of Rebuilding Native Nations: Strategies for Governance and Development (ed.
+M. Jorgensen), and co-editor of Universities and Indian Country (with Dennis Norman).

 Prof. Kalt is a native of Tucson, Arizona.
-He and his wife, Judy Gans, have two children.
+He and his wife, Judy Gans (MPA 2003), have two children and four grandchildren.
 He received his Ph.D.
 (1980) and M.A.
 (1977) in Economics from the University of California at Los Angeles, and his B.A.
 (1973) in Economics from Stanford University.

 Book Chapters